mrmcmerrill/ff_bot/README.md

 Did you miss a step in the instructions?
 Try doing it from scratch again.
 If still no luck, open an issue (https://github.com/dtcarls/fantasy_football_chat_bot/issues) or hop into the discord (link at the top of readme) so the answer can be shared with others.

 How are power ranks calculated?
 They are calculated using 2 step dominance, as well as a combination of points scored and margin of victory.
 Weighted 80/15/5 respectively.
 I wouldn't so much pay attention to the actual number but more of the gap between teams.
-Full source of the calculations can be seen here: https://github.com/cwendt94/espn-api/pull/12/files.
+The calculation lives in `ff_bot/common/power_rankings.py` and runs identically for ESPN and Sleeper leagues (head-to-head results feed the dominance matrix).
 If you want a tutorial on dominance matrices: https://www.youtube.com/watch?v=784TmwaHPOw

+Is there a version of this for Sleeper?
+Yes — set `PROVIDER=sleeper` and `SLEEPER_LEAGUE_ID`.
+See [Provider Selection](#provider-selection-espn-or-sleeper).

 Is there a version of this for Yahoo/CBS/NFL/[insert other site]?
-No, this would require a significant rework for other sites.
+Not currently.
+ESPN and Sleeper are supported; other sites would require adding a new provider module.

 I'm not getting the init message
 Are you sure you flipped the switch in Heroku to activate the worker (the toggle should be blue)?
 The other common mistake is misconfigured environment variables.